taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 Personally, I found this characteristic useful even for navigating between projects on the same language, but with different dependency management solutions (thanks, Node).
-I keep forgetting which one uses npm, pnpm, or yarn, so I created a Makefile for all of them with the same set of `make start`, `make install` and `make test` targets.
+I keep forgetting which project uses npm, pnpm, or yarn, so I created a Makefile for all of them with the same set of `make start`, `make install` and `make test` targets.
 The same idea can also be extended for projects with same language, but different frameworks.